 Mekahlo Medina is the Emmy Award-winning technology and social media reporter for NBC4 Southern California.
 Joining the station in 2006, Medina can be seen weekdays on the NBC4 News at 11 a.m., 4 p.m., 5 p.m. and 6 p.m.
 His most recent stories can be viewed here.
 Follow him on Facebook here.

 Medina joined NBC4 as an anchor and manager of “News Raw,” a news show that aired on the station’s digital channel, which focused on hyper local news coverage, culture, technology and social media.
 Coincidentally, Facebook and Twitter were taking off around the same time and Medina used these social media outlets to offer content that he reported on NBC4.

-Madina graduated from New Mexico State University with a degree in Broadcast Journalism and speaks Spanish fluently.
+Medina graduated from New Mexico State University with a degree in Broadcast Journalism and speaks Spanish fluently.